metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 {{< code "results/wolf_minimal.fasta" fasta true >}}

-The sequence id is very long and refers to some information that is useful for the sequencer but useless for us.
+The sequence id is very long and refers to some information that is useful for analyzing the sequencing process, but useless for us, especially after a {{< obi obiuniq >}} command, as the sequence id correponds to the id of only one of the merged sequences.
 We can thus change it to make it more readable.
 This is done in two steps.
 First, we use the first {{< obi obiannotate >}} command to add a `seq_number` attribute in the sequence header that numbers the sequence from *1* to *n*, the number of sequence variants.
 Second, we use the value of this new attribute to create a new, more readable sequence identifier using the `sprintf` function of the {{% obitools4 %}} expression language.
 The new sequence identifier is a string consisting of the prefix "seq" followed by the sequence number, padded with zeros to make it 4 characters long (e.g., seq0001, seq0002,